-Theo N. Epstein
+Theo Nathaniel Epstein

 - School Yale University

 After working in the San Diego Padres front office from 1998 to 2002, Theo Epstein was named General Manager of the Boston Red Sox on November 25, 2002.
 At the time he was the youngest GM in baseball history (Jon Daniels of the Texas Rangers has since surpassed the mark).
 He famously built the team that ended the Red Sox's World Series drought that dated back to 1918 when the Red Sox won the big prize in 2004, breaking the so-called "Curse of the Bambino".
 Epstein was identified as one of the key persons behind that victory.

 Epstein's first move in Chicago was to hire Jed Hoyer, who had worked for him in Boston, as the team's new General Manager.
 That meant that the Cubs would need to pay compensation to Boston for Epstein, and to the San Diego Padres for Hoyer.
 He then dismissed manager Mike Quade, explaining that he wanted the team to begin with a clean slate.
 He hired Dale Sveum to be the team's new manager in 2012.
-On February 21st, the Cubs sent young pitcher Chris Carpenter to the Red Sox in compensation for having hired Epstein while he was still under contract in Boston, and on march 15th added another young pitcher, Aaron Kurcz, to the deal.
+On February 21st, the Cubs sent young pitcher Chris Carpenter to the Red Sox in compensation for having hired Epstein while he was still under contract in Boston, and on March 15th added another young pitcher, Aaron Kurcz, to the deal.

 |Boston Red Sox General Manager